Personality pairing improves human-AI collaboration

 In human teams, team composition is a critical factor that promotes trust, coordination, and teamwork \citep{zhang2023teammate, hemmer2023, woolley2023collective}.
-Humans exhibit variation in demographic, psychological, and behavioral traits known to impact team performance \citep{kichuk1997, peeters2006, woolley2010ci}.
+People exhibit variation in demographic, psychological, and behavioral traits known to impact team performance \citep{kichuk1997, peeters2006, woolley2010ci}.
 Theories of person-team fit suggest that when team members' personalities are compatible, collaboration becomes more effective and leads to better results \citep{barrick1998gma, bell2007meta}.
 As AI has evolved from a passive tool to an active collaborator \citep{makarius2020rising, fugener2022cognitive, anthony2023, collins2024building, ju2025collaborating}, tools like Cursor or Claude Code now act on behalf of and co-create alongside human users, as team members, in real time.
 Like humans, these AI agents also possess characteristics that influence teamwork, technology acceptance, and even psychosocial outcomes \citep{li2025acceptance, tully2025lower, fang2025psychosocial}.

-Unfortunately, although human and AI traits shape human-AI teamwork, their interaction remains understudied \citep{krakowski2025human}.
-With AI agents increasingly operating as social actors in collaborative workflows \citep{anthony2023, gelbrich2025}, it is crucial to understand whether the principles of personality alignment apply to human-AI teams and whether AI agents can be designed to exhibit personalities that complement those of their human counterparts.
-To address these gaps in our understanding of human-AI collaboration, we examined how AI personalities interact with human characteristics to shape teamwork, productivity, and performance.
+Early work on computers as social actors showed that people prefer personality-matched computers \citep{nass2000machines}, and personality-targeted advertising can alter behavior at scale \citep{matz2017psychological, matz2024persuasion}.
+However, these studies examined either preference outcomes with pre-LLM systems or one-shot content personalization, not interactive collaboration with AI agents.
+The interaction between human and AI traits in collaborative production remains understudied \cite{krakowski2025human}.
+With AI agents increasingly operating as social actors in collaborative workflows \citep{anthony2023, gelbrich2025}, it is crucial to understand whether the principles of personality pairing apply to human-AI teams and whether AI agents can be designed to exhibit personalities that complement those of their human counterparts.
+To address these gaps in our understanding of human-AI collaboration, we examined how AI personalities interact with human characteristics to shape teamwork and performance.